| Dr. Minor is often a contributor to the opinion page

 human body, for example, is so well and intricately

 made that an "intelligence" must be responsible.
+A new discussion

 will take place.
 Teaching evolutionary theory as a scientific